3

 3 (three) is a number, numeral and digit.
 It is the natural number following 2 and preceding 4, and is the smallest odd prime number and the only prime preceding a square number.

 It has religious and cultural significance in many societies.

 Evolution of the Arabic digit

 The use of three lines to denote the number 3 occurred in many writing systems, including some (like Roman and Chinese numerals) that are still in use.
 That was also the original representation of 3 in the Brahmic (Indian) numerical notation, its earliest forms aligned vertically.
-However, during the Gupta Empire the sign was modified by the addition of a curve on each line.
+However, during the Gupta Empire, the sign was modified by the addition of a curve on each line.
 The Nāgarī script rotated the lines clockwise, so they appeared horizontally, and ended each line with a short downward stroke on the right.
-In cursive script, the three strokes were eventually connected to form a glyph resembling a 3 with an additional stroke at the bottom: ३.
+In cursive script, the three strokes were eventually connected to form a symbol resembling a 3 with an additional stroke at the bottom: ३.

 The Indian digits spread to the Caliphate in the 9th century.
 The bottom stroke was dropped around the 10th century in the western parts of the Caliphate, such as the Maghreb and Al-Andalus, when a distinct variant ("Western Arabic") of the digit symbols developed, including modern Western 3.
 In contrast, the Eastern Arabs retained and enlarged that stroke, rotating the digit once more to yield the modern ("Eastern") Arabic digit "٣".